How rich is Satoshi Now? (Updated Live)

-Satoshi was the first Bitcoin miner and was also the only miner for what some estimate to be around 1 year.
+Satoshi was the first Bitcoin miner and was also the only miner for what is estimated to be around 1 year.

-At the time, the Bitcoin block reward was 50 BTC, which means that Satoshi earned pretty much every single block reward that was paid in the first year.
+At that time, the Bitcoin block reward was 50 BTC, which means that Satoshi amassed approximately 980,000 Bitcoins in total.

 What will Satoshi Nakamoto do with his Bitcoins?

 Since his disappearance in 2011, Satoshi hasn’t moved a single one of his Bitcoins.

 This could be the case because Satoshi might have passed away, because he believes in his creation so much that he doesn’t want to spend them too early, or because he wants to avoid unchaining a panic reaction.